wc-toolkit/cem-generator/packages/docs/src/content/docs/installation.md

 npm install -D @wc-toolkit/cem-generator
 ```

-## Set up a tsconfig

-Ensure your project has a `tsconfig.json` that includes the source files for analysis.
-If you use path aliases, make sure they are configured so the TypeScript program can resolve types correctly.

 ## Run the generator

-Pass a config object to `generateCem`.
-The `tsConfigPath` option defaults to `./tsconfig.json` if not provided:
+Pass a config object to `generateCem`:

 ```ts
 import { generateCem } from "@wc-toolkit/cem-generator";